happyfoxinc/helpstack-android/README.md

 		https://example.happyfox.com/api/1.1/json/priorities/
 		https://example.happyfox.com/api/1.1/json/categories/

-That is all is required to integrate your existing Happyfox account with helpstack and include it in your Android application.
+That is all is required to integrate your existing Happyfox account with helpstack and to include it in your Android application.

 #### 2. Email Gear